RESTful-Drupal/restful/docs/api_drupal.md

 $request['filter'] = array('label' => 'abc');
 $result = $handler->get('', $request);
 ```

+Bear in mind that for entity based resources, only those fields with a
+`'property'` (matching to an entity property or a Field API field) can be used
+for filtering.

 Additionally you can provide multiple filters for the same field.
 That is
 specially useful when filtering on multiple value fields.
 The following example